interledger/rfcs/0019-glossary/0019-glossary.md

 ## Transport Layer

 The middle layer of the Interledger protocol stack, which determines the condition and encoding of the data in the ILP Packet, and what details the sender and receiver need to discuss beforehand.
 The current transport layer protocol is [STREAM](../0029-stream/0029-stream.md).
-Deprecated transport layer protocols include [Pre-Shared Key](#pre-shared-key-psk) or [Interledger Payment Request](#interledger-payment-request-ipr).
+Deprecated transport layer protocols include [Pre-Shared Key](#pre-shared-key-psk) and [Interledger Payment Request](#interledger-payment-request-ipr).
 It is called the transport layer because it provides the end-to-end hashlock condition which ultimately connects the individual ledger transfers together, into one Interledger payment.
 In that sense, the transport layer "transports" the payment over one or more transfers.